Most Effective Products

 What are Norway Rats?

-• When left uncontrolled, rats can inflict a lot of damage and may grow their population quickly so swift action must be taken to address an infestation.
+• When left uncontrolled, rats can inflict much damage and may grow their population quickly, so swift action must be taken to address an infestation.

 How To Get Rid of Norway Rats

-• Our top recommendations for treating Norway Rats include using Eratication Bait outdoors inside tamper-proof bait stations and then laying out glue traps or snap traps (or a combination of the two) indoors in strategic areas in your attic, basement or garage.
+• Our top recommendations for treating Norway rats include using Warfare Bait outdoors inside tamper-proof bait stations and then laying out glue traps or snap traps (or a combination of the two) indoors in strategic areas in your attic, basement, or garage.

-• The key areas to place traps is where you have observed Norway Rat activity which can be indicated via their urine and droppings as well as any gnaw marks and scratching damage they have inflicted in an area.
+• The key areas to place traps are where you have observed Norway rat activity, which can be indicated by their urine and droppings, as well as any gnaw marks and scratching damage they have inflicted in an area.

 Preventing Norway Rat Reinfestation

-• Prevent future Norway Rat infestations by sealing off points of entry and maintaining cleanliness in and around the home.
+• Prevent future Norway rat infestations by sealing off entry points and maintaining cleanliness in and around the home.

 Questions and Answers